flatironinstitute/spikeforest_recordings/README.md

 See the live website: https://spikeforest.flatironinstitute.org

+**Note**: some study sets (e.g., bionet) are not yet included in this repo due to their size.
+We are working on it.

 ## Structure of the recordings

 This repository contains (pointers to) the ephys recordings used by SpikeForest.